DasParijat/RingtailDE-Website/README.md

 # Changelog
 ## 7/20/25
 - Refactored CSS files to use color variables in styles.css.
+- Changed color palette of website to have a more orange tint, and have the text color be closer to the color of the logo itself.
+- Changed the background image to fit the new color palette

 ## 7/19/25
 - Changed footer text and implementation of links